-During the 2015-16 school year, 626 eleventh and twelfth grade students took at least one IB exam.
-There were 613 exams that received a passing score (4+).
-The average exam score for IB Diploma recipients was 4.42, and the average total points earned was 28.
-The highest accumulation of points was 34.
-In the class of 2016, 31 students received the IB Diploma.
+During the 2016-2017 school year, 704 eleventh and twelfth grade students took at least one IB exam.
+The average exam score for IB Diploma recipients was 4.38, and the average number of total points earned was 28.
+The highest accumulation of points was 33.
+In the class of 2017, 25 students received the IB Diploma.